Rainforest Shmainforest: Plot

 Back in San José, the concert is about an hour away from starting, and the President stalls for time by telling poorly-thought-out "Polak" jokes.
 Miss Stevens and the remaining children are captured by a tribe of indigenous people called the Yanagapa (a phonetic parody of the South American indigenous demonym Yanomama), who offer up Miss Stevens, now dressed in a Stanford-looking cheerleading outfit, as an offering to a giant indigenous man, with Kelly voicing that this offering is more than likely that of a sexual nature.
 At this point, Miss Stevens finally snaps, changing her mind and deciding that the rainforest is not such a good place, after all.
 She screams profanities about everything rainforest-related, much to the shock and confusion of the indigenous inhabitants (and to the boys' annoyance over how long it had taken for her to "get it").
 Just then, Cartman and the white construction workers arrive to destroy the village, kill the indigenous people, and save Miss Stevens and the children.
-Just as Kelly is making arrangements with Kenny over maintaining a long-distance relationship, he is immediately struck dead by a bolt of lightning.
-Afterwards, Kyle and Stan say their usual lines, but Kelly asks them who "they" are, since Kenny was struck by lightning, not people.
-Kyle and Stan are unable to answer her, claiming: "You know, They.
-They're bastards."
-Frustrated, Kelly asks them to help Kenny, but the two are fulfilling their usual role on the show, outraging Kelly even more.
+Just as Kelly is making arrangements with Kenny to maintain a long-distance relationship, he is immediately struck dead by a bolt of lightning.
+Kelly asks Stan and Kyle for help, but the two are fulfilling their usual catchphrases, outraging Kelly.
 She then desperately attempts CPR and successfully revives Kenny, to the amazement of Stan and Kyle.
 With this result, Kenny has successfully survived an entire episode for the second time (the first time being "Mr. Hankey, the Christmas Poo").

-When the group escapes the forest, Miss Stevens and the children are so happy to leave the jungle that they change their tune: different lyrics are applied to the original song, which now rebukes the rainforest rather than praises it.
-It however meets with a positive response from the audience, as if they were still singing rainforest activism.
+When the group escapes the forest, Miss Stevens and the children are so happy to leave the jungle that they change their tune: different lyrics are applied to the original song, which now rebukes the rainforest rather than praise it.
 The episode ends with a message telling people about the dangers of the rainforest and to help stop it.